 Since 2006, the legal format of the cross border cooperation has been refined through the establishment of special economic zones (SEZs) and the free trade zones (FTZs) that have been set up on the Malaysian and Indonesian sides in order to further capitalise on the relationship with Singapore.
-Owing to various incentives, involving tax reduction, abolition of customs duties, possibility of ownership, and certainly the access to land and labour, "the special zones" now represent a warm pool for both Singaporean firms and the multinationals.
+Owing to various incentives, involving tax reduction, abolition of customs duties, possibility of ownership, and certainly the access to land and labour, the 'zones' now represent a warm pool for both Singaporean firms and the multinationals.

-The study attempts to analyse and describe the productive territory of Batam and Riau Archipelago, the Indonesian side of the metropolitan hinterland.
+The study attempts to analyse and describe the productive territory of Johor Bahru, the Malaysian side of the metropolitan hinterland.

-This work by Livio De Maria and Stephanie Schenk was created as part of the design studio Hinterland (1/2) at ETH Zurich in Spring 2012.
+This work by Giulia Luraschi and Karl Wruck was created as part of the design studio Hinterland (1/2) at ETH Zurich in Spring 2012.
 The PDF is intended for educational purposes only.
 Its commercial distribution is strictly forbidden.